vince-lam/vince-lam.github.io/_posts/2024-02-14-why-use-local-llms.md

 As someone who regularly uses Large Language Models (LLMs) for personal use and builds apps with LLMs - the choice between self-hosted open weights LLMs and proprietary LLMs is a recurring theme.
 Here, I share my personal insights as to why I use locally hosted LLMs.
 As a disclaimer, I still use ChatGPT's GPT-4 and GitHub Copilot for certain use cases and have not completed weaned off them yet.

-Commonly referred *"open-source LLMs"*, like Meta's Llama2, are technically open weights LLMs instead - since the code generating these models are rarely published.
-However, these two terms are commonly used interchangeably.
+Although LLMs such as Meta's Llama2 are frequently referred to as open-source LLMs, a more precise term would be open weights LLMs.
+This terminology is important to note because the underlying code that generates these models is typically not disclosed.
+Nonetheless, the two terms are often used interchangeably.

 ## Removing censorship and using the full creativity of LLMs